-To begin with the poveri vergognosi or “shame-faced poor” meant the working poor, and those who received aid tended to be artisans in the textile industry.
+San Martino’s charity was aimed specifically at the poveri vergognosi or “shame-faced poor”, those ashamed to beg.
+This by and large meant the working poor, and those who received aid tended to be artisans in the textile industry.
 Food prices, delayed payments for work or sickness could quickly make life impossible for this section of society.
-This continued into the late fifteenth century, but the balance had shifted by Giovanni’s era towards helping better-off citizens who had fallen on hard times.
-In this way the net of Medici patronage was cast very widely indeed – and what Lorenzo and his allies implicitly sought was not only salvation in the next life but loyalty and support in the earthly republic.
-Inside the oratory (open 10am-noon, 3pm-5pm) the walls are frescoed with the Buonuomini, who are still going today, carrying out classic acts of charity, such as burying the dead, visiting the sick and releasing prisoners from debtors’ jail.
-These are rare representations of the “poor” in Florence.
+By Giovanni’s era the balance had shifted a little, and the Buonuomini also helped better-off citizens who had fallen on hard times.
+In this way the net of Medici patronage was cast very widely indeed – and what Lorenzo and his allies implicitly sought was not only salvation in the next life but support in the earthly republic.
+Inside the oratory (10am-noon, 3pm-5pm) the walls are frescoed with the Buonuomini, who are still going today, carrying out classic acts of charity, such as burying the dead, visiting the sick and releasing prisoners from debtors’ jail.
+These frescoes, by the Ghirlandaio workshop, contain rare representations of the “poor” in Florence.

 To cite this essay, we suggest: